anaregdesign/lantern/README.md

 We've just needed a simple graph structure, but not highly theorized algorithms such as ontology, global shortest path, etc.
 Lantern is a in-memory `key-vertex-store` for real-time graph applications.
 It behaves like a key-value store, but it can explore neighbor vertices(values) based on graph structure.

-Lantern is a streaming database.
+Lantern is a online-transactional data store.
 All vertices or edges will be expired as time passes, just like a relationship in the real world.

 ## Related Projects
 - [lantern](https://github.com/anaregdesign/lantern): this repository